hytech-racing/code-2020/Telemetry/telemetry_aws/readme.md

 - `b2ui64`  - Accepts byte-encoded substring `msg[A:B]` with length `B - A = 8`.
 Produces `unsigned 64-bit integer`.

 ### Adding a message to the live console
-To display a new CAN message on the live console, update `console_config.py`.
+To display a new CAN message on the live console, update `console_config.py` in the neighboring `telemetry_py` directory.
 Add your message in the form `<NAME OF DATA POINT>: [<ROW>, <COL>]` Note that `<NAME OF DATA POINT>` should be exactly the same as `NAME_OF_DATA_POINT` defined in `db.py`, but with all underscores `_` replaced with spaces ` `.
 `<ROW>` and `<COL>` must be positive integers.